Skip to content

 Because mixed incontinence is typically a combination of stress and urge incontinence, it shares symptoms of both.
 You may have mixed incontinence if you experience the following symptoms:

-• Leaking urine when you sneeze, cough, laugh, do jarring exercise, or lift something heavy.
+• Urine leakage when you sneeze, cough, laugh, do jarring exercise s or lift something heavy

-• Leaking urine after a sudden urge to urinate, urinating while you sleep, after drinking a small amount of water, or when you touch water or hear it running.
+• Urine leakage after a sudden urge to urinate, while you sleep, after drinking a small amount of water, or touching water or hearing it run

 Mixed incontinence also shares the causes of both stress incontinence and urge incontinence.